flyingfisch/flyingfisch.github.io-src/_posts/2021-05-21-one-week-of-hungarian.md

 ### Optional pronouns (and sometimes verbs)

-Hungarian doesn't always require a pronoun when the verb already conveys the information.
+Hungarian doesn't always require a pronoun when the verb already conveys that information.
 For instance, _én látok egy almát_ and _látok egy almát_ both mean "I see an apple".
 The _-ok_ suffix on _lát_ tells us that the verb is in the first person, so adding _én_ is optional.

 In a very special case verbs can also be optional.
 This is the case for the verb _van_ (he/she/it is) and only in the third person.
 So instead of saying _piros autó van_ we can say _piros autó_, and both mean "the car is red".
 We can't do this for other conjugations of _van_, however, so _jól vagyok_ (I am well) has to include _vagyok_.